 - your Housing Benefit, or

-Extra help if you're affected by the benefits cap
+Extra help if you're affected by the benefit cap

-Some people get extra help if they are affected by the benefits cap.
+Some people get extra help if they are affected by the benefit cap.
 This help is called a welfare supplementary payment.
-You will only get this help if

 More help if you get housing benefit

-You can apply for a Discretionary Housing Payment if your housing benefit was cut by the benefit cap.
+You can apply for a Discretionary Housing Payment if your housing benefit was cut by the benefit cap and you aren't getting a supplementary payment to cover this loss.

 People who get universal credit can only apply for a Discretionary Housing Payment if they rent privately.